Oct 22 2024

 Lisa, S.A.

 The starting point.
-The original criminal complaint established that the Eleventh Circuit Civil Court of Panama, through Order No. 2277-2018 dated December 5, 2018, recognized that the dividends retained from Lisa far exceeded the judgment amount in favor of Villamorey, and ordered set-off as the mechanism to conclude the proceedings without auctioning Lisa's shares.
+The <doc id="pty-202300033850-2023-05-09-a" /> that initiated this investigation established that the Eleventh Circuit Civil Court of Panama, in the ordinary proceeding <law id="pty-556-99" />, recognized through <doc id="pty-556-99-2018-12-05-a" /> dated December 5, 2018, that the dividends retained from Lisa, S.A. far exceeded the judgment amount in favor of Villamorey, S.A., and ordered set-off as the mechanism to conclude the proceedings without auctioning Lisa's shares.

-The brief emphasizes that, as of the filing date, Bosch has not complied with that judicial instruction.
+The brief emphasizes that, as of the filing date, Juan Luis Bosch Gutiérrez has not complied with that judicial instruction.
 As judicial depositary, he was obligated to return the excess retained funds.
 His sustained omission over more than six years constitutes, according to Lisa, the factual basis for the embezzlement offense under investigation.

 "Esta (VILLAMOREY) mantiene retenidos en depósito desde el 27 de octubre de 2007 dividendos de Lisa S.A. con motivo del secuestro decretado como propietaria del 33.3% del capital social de Villamorey S.A., dividendos que a la fecha de su depósito según las constancias en autos, superan en demasía el monto de la pretensión de reconvención, y la ejecución de la sentencia" (Page 2)